 - Improves performance: Lingering soreness and limited motion will reduce the effectiveness of your exercise routine, preventing you from reaching your goals.
 Foam rolling before your workout will ensure your body doesn’t hold you back.

 How to do it

 It’s best to use your foam roller before your main warmup, including any dynamic stretches or sport-specific movements.
 You can use it on your hamstrings, calves, and other muscle groups you plan to target during your workout.
 Self-myofascial release breaks up knots and tightness in your muscles and fascia, allowing your muscles to stretch and contract at full capacity.

 You’ll want to roll the tool over your muscles for about two to three minutes.
 You can take a break after each minute or continue rolling if you feel comfortable doing so.
 If your muscles are sore from the previous day’s workout, you may notice some discomfort; this means you’re releasing the trigger point.

 Once you’ve used your roller for at least two minutes, you can begin your dynamic warmup.

 How it works

 Foam rolling after a workout, also known as post-rolling, results in various physiological responses that reduce muscle fatigue and speed up recovery.
-It increases your blood flow, speeding up the delivery of nutrients to your muscles while increasing tissue elasticity.
+It works to increase your blood flow, speeding up the delivery of nutrients to your muscles while increasing tissue elasticity.